 Many coupons now offer savings only when you buy two of a particular item.
 For foods like spaghetti or canned tuna that you can store for extended periods, these coupons make sense.
 However, studies show that the more we stock up on some snack foods, the more we eat them.
 So even though buying two containers of ice cream, cookies or chips should last you twice as long as one package, two may go as fast as one � and that may be the opposite of your healthy eating resolutions.
 If having two of something in your cupboards is not best for you, forgo the coupon and just purchase one.

-More from our magazine: Fat Still Possible Risk for Breast Cancer
+More from our magazine: Diabetes Mellitus: A Major Risk Factor for Cardiovascular Disease

 Cheaper than generic?